waleedsaifi0890/8Chili/README.md

 ## Contact

-If you have any questions or feedback regarding this project, feel free to reach out to me:
+If you have any questions, feedback regarding this project or would like to see the code structure, feel free to reach out to me:

 - LinkedIn: [Waleed Saifi](https://www.linkedin.com/in/javascript-web-developer/)